 - 4.13 Some of the MENE results are analysed and presented as proportions of the visits taken by the adult population in England.
 For example the percentages of the visits taken in the last week which involved time spent in countryside or the percentage of visits involving dog walking.
-At an overall level some of these results are based on all 58,653 visits for which key details were collected (at questions two to four, referred to below as 'all visit' data) while other results are based on the randomly selected 20,374 visits which more details were collected for (question five to eleven, referred to below as 'selected visit' data). - 4.14 Table 4-2 illustrates the design effects and design factors associated with the all visits data obtain from the overall sample of 58,653 visits which were asked about at questions two to four.
+At an overall level some of these results are based on all of the visits for which key details were collected (at questions two to four, a sample of 58,653 visits in Year One, 47,825 visits in Year Two and 53,898 in Year Three, referred to below as 'all visit' data) while other results are based on the randomly selected visits which more details were collected for (questions five to eleven, a sample of 20,374 visits in Year One, 17,389 visits in Year Two and 19,014 in Year Three, referred to below as 'selected visit' data). - 4.14 Table 4-2 illustrates the design effects and design factors associated with the all visits data obtain from the overall sample of visits which were asked about at questions two to four.
 The design factors relating to sub-samples of visits to different general types of place are also shown (as recorded at question two).
 These may be applied as outlined for the respondent based results.
-For example, with an SRS sample, a result of 50 per cent of visits taken to seaside coastline would be accurate to around +/-2.1 percentage points at the 95% levels of confidence.
-Applying the seaside coastline visits design factor of 1.19 provides the margin of error when taking account of the MENE sample design i.e. +/-2.46 percentage points.
+For example, in Year Three, with an SRS sample, a result of 50 per cent of visits taken to seaside coastline would be accurate to around +/-2.2 percentage points at the 95% levels of confidence.
+Applying the seaside coastline visits design factor of 1.35 provides the margin of error when taking account of the MENE sample design i.e. +/-3.0 percentage points.

-Table 4-2 Levels of accuracy - all visit based results
+Table 4-2 Levels of accuracy - all visit based results Year 1 to Year 3 and cumulative total